samuelwbaird/hair/README.md

  * Allow watchers for animation frames (ie. that can trigger pre or post, without causing animation frames to be requested) onAnyFrame
  * Maybe add an optional "phase" value to signal watchers
  * PIXI integration
+ * Consider an onPrepare, similar to onAttach but run before the render phase commits with all children

 In progress